 That's just like washing your clothes at home in the effluent from your dish washer!

-So what you’re smelling from your pillows is not dry cleaning solvent or fluid.
+So what you’re smelling from your pillows is not only the dry cleaning solvent or fluid.

 Cringe at your leisure.

-Dry cleaning solvents and fluids rob the down of it's natural oils, leaving it flat as a pancake.
+Dry cleaning solvents and fluids rob the down of it's natural oils, leaving the down in your down and down/feather mix bed pillows flat as a pancake.

 We'll explain...

-When you buy a new substantially down or down/feather mix bed pillow, you are primarily paying for the quality of the fill – the goose or duck down in a substantially down bed pillow or the goose or duck down and feathers in a down/feather mix bed pillow.
+When you buy a new down or down/feather mix bed pillow, you are primarily paying for the quality of the fill – the goose or duck down in a down bed pillow or the goose or duck down in a down/feather mix bed pillow.

-The quality of the down in a substantially down bed pillow and the down in a down/feather mix bed pillow is largely determined by the fill power or “loft” of the down.
+The quality of the down in a down bed pillow and the down in a down/feather mix bed pillow is largely determined by the fill power or “loft” of the down -- the ability of the down in your down and down/feather mix bed pillows to rise after the bed pillow has been compressed and then released.

 Each down cluster has thousands of filaments (think: very thin filaments) radiating out in all directions from a center point (think: head of a pin).